areimel/Holy-Mountain-Analytics/README.md

-# holy mountain analytics suite
+# HOLY MOUNTAIN ANALYTICS

- Higher level analytics suite
+ Higher level analytics plugin for use with Google Tag Manager and Google Analytics.

+ Enables automated, programtic tagging of elements.